hillairet/hillairet.github.io/_posts/2023-09-10-python-multiple-arithmetic-operators.md

 Is Python broken?
 Are mathematics failing us?

-Let's break this down with parentheses to understand what is happening
+Let's break this down to understand what is happening:

 ```python
 >>> 2 - (-5 // 2)